 7. About which he in the beginning thus thought, "let the blessed realms be filled with Light", he it is that by his wisdom created Right.
-(Those realms) that the Best Thought shall possess those do you exalt, Life-giver, through the Spirit, which, Life-giver, is ever the same.
+(Those realms) that the Best Thought shall possess, those exalt, Life-giver, through the Spirit, which, Life-giver, is ever the same.

-9. Yours was Armaiti, yours the Ox-Creator, (namely) the Wisdom of the Spirit, Life-giver, because you didst give (the cattle) choice whether to depend on a husbandman or one who is no husbandman.
+9. Yours was Armaiti, yours the Ox-Creator, (namely) the Wisdom of the Spirit, Life-giver, because you gave (the cattle) choice whether to depend on a husbandman or one who is no husbandman.

 10. So she chose for herself out of the two the cattle-tending husbandman as her lord to guard the Right, the man that advances decent thought.
 He that is no-husbandman, Life-giver, however eager he be, has no part in this good message.

 11. When you, Life-giver, in the beginning didst create the Individual and the Individuality, through your Spirit, and powers of understanding - when you didst make life clothed with the body, when (you madest) actions and teachings, whereby one may exercise one's convictions at one's free-will;